ibm-cloud-docs/account/billing-faq.md

 No. Contact an [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative to learn more about the {{site.data.keyword.cloud_notm}} services that qualify for a service commitment.

+## What is a private offer?
+{: #private-offer}
+{: faq}

+A private offer is a negotiated discount on a paid third-party product from a vendor outside of {{site.data.keyword.IBM_notm}}. {{site.data.keyword.cloud_notm}} operates as an intermediary between you and the vendor to negotiate the details of the offer, including its start and expiration dates.
+To initiate a private offer, contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external}.

 ## What is a manual credit?
 {: #manual-credit}